barrettinfotech/trumpet-rep-sheets/lesson-notes/enzob.md

 ## Lesson Notes

+### week 3

+smooth out b min. keep soft most of the way through.
+Williams: make sure fingers are good. also keep softer and lighter for pacing.

 ## week 2

 Enzo, Honnegger--play more linear, not always too loud, and watch lengths of notes--especially at top of page 2.
 Next week play fast section--keeping in mind the 3/4 time feel underneath the 3 against2.